OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/fix-runtime-issues.md

 ### Fixing cookie-related issues:

-In a process of client/server communication there can be a situations when authentication cookies not sent to the server in subseqent requests by client and as a result server rejects to send data back.\
+In a process of client/server communication there can be a situations when authentication cookies are not sent to the server in subsequent requests by the client and as a result, the server refuses to send data back.\
-One of the reasons can be that client and server are running on different ports.
+One possible reason is that the client and the server are running on different ports.

-Here is the solution for C# code.
+Here is the solution with C# code.

 #### 1. Add the following line in App.xaml.cs (Client).